JoseRoca/WinFBX/docs/COM/CDispInvoke Class.md

 # <a name="GetLcid"></a>GetLcid

-Returns de locale identifier used by the class.
+Returns the locale identifier used by the class.

 ```
 FUNCTION GetLcid () AS LCID